Caffeinside/octo_fly/README.md

 docker-compose -f docker/docker-compose-dev.yml up
 ```

+**Et voilà!** You can check the web app at http://localhost:8501.
-Et voilà!
-The data will be updated every 15min with the last predictions.
+The results will be updated every 15min with the last predictions.

 ![alt text](./docs/app_preview.png)